Selective licence application guidance notes

 The decision whether the proposed management arrangements are satisfactory will take into account the level of competence and the Fit and Proper Person character of anyone proposed to be involved in the management of the house and the suitability of the proposed management structure and funding arrangements.

-The law requires you to let certain persons know in writing that you intend to make an application for a Selective Licence.
+The law requires you to let certain persons know in writing that you intend making an application for a Selective Licence.
 The persons that need to know are:

-Self-contained flats need to have their own licence.
+Flats need to have their own licence.
 You must therefore submit a licence application for each flat.
-If there are any shared amenities, such as a toilet; washing facilities; a kitchen or a living room you will need one licence for the property.
-This could be a Selective Licence or a HMO licence depending on the number of occupiers in the property.
+Please contact us if there are any shared amenities in the property, such as a toilet; washing facilities; a kitchen or a living room.

 If a property is empty then it is not privately let and therefore you do not need a licence.
 If you plan to rent out your property, an application is required as soon as it is occupied.
 We would encourage you to apply for a licence before your new tenants move in.

-Property Owners should be aware that the council targets empty homes in the city to bring them back into use.
+Property Owners should be aware that the council targets empty homes in the city to encourage the owners in bringing their properties back into use.
 Owners are advised therefore to consider the loss of rental income; property deterioration and increased Council Tax payments for empty properties against the cost of a Selective Licence for properties that are let and generating an income.

-Proof of identification is required for the Applicant; proposed Licence Holder and the Property Manager, comprising a minimum of one document for proof of name and one for proof of address:
+Proof of identification is required for the Applicant; proposed Licence Holder and the Property Manager, comprising a minimum of one document from column 1 and one document from column 2 in the table below:

 Individual